huggingface/blog/mms_adapters.md

 Speech is a continuous signal and to be treated by computers, it first has to be discretized, which is usually called **sampling**.
 The sampling rate hereby plays an important role in that it defines how many data points of the speech signal are measured per second.
 Therefore, sampling with a higher sampling rate results in a better approximation of the *real* speech signal but also necessitates more values per second.

 A pretrained checkpoint expects its input data to have been sampled more or less from the same distribution as the data it was trained on.
-The same speech signals sampled at two different rates have a very different distribution, *e.g.*, doubling the sampling rate results in data points being twice as long.
+The same speech signals sampled at two different rates have a very different distribution, *e.g.*, doubling the sampling rate results in twice as many data points.
 Thus, before fine-tuning a pretrained checkpoint of an ASR model, it is crucial to verify that the sampling rate of the data that was used to pretrain the model matches the sampling rate of the dataset used to fine-tune the model.

 A `Wav2Vec2FeatureExtractor` object requires the following parameters to be instantiated: